Malware Impact on Security

 In a review of 138 enterprise audits Janco has identified top security flaws in “enterprise” web sites.

-The most common security mistakes that are made on corporate web sites have been identified by Janco Associates of Park City, UT.
+The most common security mistakes that are made on corporate web sites have been identified Janco Associates of Park City, UT.

 - Using only single level verification for access to sensitive data - Password authentication is more easily cracked than cryptographic key-based authentication.
 The purpose of a password is to make it easier to remember the login credentials needed to access a secure resource, however biometric or key-based authentication is a stronger authentication method which make credential more difficult to crack.

 - Having “public” workstations or access point is connected to a secure network - If workstation that anyone can use or re-boot is connected to a secure resource you can't guarantee it is secure.
 Keyloggers, compromised network encryption clients, and other tricks of the malicious security cracker's trade can all allow someone unauthorized access to sensitive data regardless of all the secured networks, encrypted communications, and other networking protections you employ.

 - Sharing login credentials - The more login credentials are shared, the more they likely they are commonly know by too many others, even with people who should not have access to the system.
 The more they are shared, the more difficult it is to establish an audit trail to help track down the source of a problem.
 The more they are shared, the greater the number of people affected when logins need to be changed due to a security breach or threat.

 - Connect to network from an unsecure access point - When traveling avoid connecting from open wi-fi networks, networks with unknown or uncertain security characteristics or from those with known poor security such wireless access points in coffee shops.
 This is especially important whenever you must log in to the server or Web site for administrative purposes or otherwise access secure resources.
 If you must access the Web site or Web server when connected to an unsecured network, use a secure proxy so that your connection to the secure resource comes from a proxy on a secured network.